jarun/nnn/README.md

 Filters do not stack on top of each other.
 They are applied anew every time.
 There are 4 ways to reset a filter: <kbd>^L</kbd>, an empty filter expression, a search with no results or an extra backspace at the filter prompt (like vi).

-If you want to list all matches starting with the filter expression (a common use case), start the expression with a `^` (caret) symbol.
+Examples: If you want to list all matches starting with the filter expression (a common use case), start the expression with a `^` (caret) symbol.
+To list all MKV files type `\.mkv`.

 If `nnn` is invoked as root the default filter will also match hidden files.